 - 1. Create the content to be used as the JWS Payload. - 2.
 Base64url encode the octets of the JWS Payload.
 This encoding becomes the Encoded JWS Payload. - 3.
 Create a JWS Header containing the desired set of header parameters.
 Note that white space is explicitly allowed in the representation and no canonicalization need be performed before encoding. - 4.
-Base64url encode the octets of the UTF-8 representation of the JWS Header to create the Encoded JWS Header. - 5.
+Base64url encode the octets of the UTF-8 representation of the JWS Protected Header to create the Encoded JWS Header.
+If the JWS Protected Header is not present (which can only happen when using the JWS JSON Serialization and no protected member is present), let the Encoded JWS Header be the empty string. - 5.
 Compute the JWS Signature in the manner defined for the particular algorithm being used over the JWS Signing Input (the concatenation of the Encoded JWS Header, a period ('.') character, and the Encoded JWS Payload).
 The alg (algorithm) header parameter MUST be present in the JWS Header, with the algorithm value accurately representing the algorithm used to construct the JWS Signature. - 6.
 Base64url encode the representation of the JWS Signature to create the Encoded JWS Signature. - 7.
-The three encoded parts are the result values used in both the JWS Compact Serialization and the JWS JSON Serialization representations. - 8.
+The three encoded parts are result values used in both the JWS Compact Serialization and the JWS JSON Serialization representations. - 8.
 If the JWS JSON Serialization is being used, repeat this process for each digital signature or MAC value being applied. - 9.
 Create the desired serialized output.
 The JWS Compact Serialization of this result is the concatenation of the Encoded JWS Header, the Encoded JWS Payload, and the Encoded JWS Signature in that order, with the three strings being separated by two period ('.') characters.
-The JWS JSON Serialization is described in
+The JWS JSON Serialization is described in Section 7.2.